Ph.D. Linguistics. University of Delaware, Newark, DE 1991

 Chicago, IL 60625

 Ph.D. with distinction in English from the University of Louisiana (1999)

 M.A. in English from the University of Missouri (1994)

 B.A. with honors in English from Southern Illinois University (1992)

 Schroeder, Christopher.
 2011.
 Diverse by Design: Literacy Education within Multicultural Institutions.
-Logan, UT: Utah State University Press.
+Logan, Utah: Utah State University Press.

 • recipient of 2012 CCCC Research Impact Award

 Schroeder, Christopher, Helen Fox, and Patricia Bizzell, eds.
 2002.
 ALT DIS: Alternative Discourses and the Academy.
 Portsmouth, N.H.: Heinemann/Boynton-Cook.

 Schroeder, Christopher.
 2001.
 ReInventing the University: Literacies and Legitimacy in the Postmodern Academy.
 Logan, Utah: Utah State University Press.

 • nominated for the 2002 David H. Russell Award sponsored by the National Council of Teachers of English